 Collaboration arrangements are an important component of Orion's business model.
 Possible collaboration and licensing agreements related to these arrangements also often include payments to be recorded in net sales that may materially affect Orion's financial results.
 In 2014 a total of EUR 39 million of such payments were received, which was clearly higher than average for the payments received by Orion in previous years.
+The payments received in 2015 totalled EUR 8 million.
 The payments may be subject to certain conditions relating to the development of research projects or sales, and whether these conditions are triggered and the timing of triggering always entail uncertainties.